 These questions (and more) will be examined by your experienced Blue Badge Guide during the tour.
 You may even wish to try your hand at dowsing the legendary Salisbury Ley Line on the edge of the stone circle.

 Walking around Stonehenge with a Blue Badge Guide will bring the past alive and leave you with vivid memories of a fascinating visit.

 - Guided tour of Stonehenge in English £100.00

 - Guided tour of Stonehenge with a language £120.00

 You may be interested in:

 Walk through the stone circle where regular visitors are denied admission and get up close to the massive stones.
 This is an unforgettable experience that will enhance your understanding of this ancient site.
-Make a reservation with English Heritage (01722 343834).
+Find out more from English Heritage here.

 Woodhenge & Durrington Walls

 Woodhenge is only two miles from Stonehenge but is often missed by visitors.
 Originally it comprised a series of concentric circles constructed from enormous wooden posts.
 Today the posts are long gone but their positions are indicated by concrete markers and central grave.

 A few yards away lies the truly vast henge known as Durrington Walls that once contained a prehistoric village and several vast circles of wooden posts.
 Recent excavations revealed that this was a place of winter feasting for amazingly large numbers of people.
 One theory suggests this was where the living celebrated life and commemorated the newly dead before processing to Stonehenge, the temple of the dead.